balancednetwork/balanced-network-interface/README.md

 yarn lint
 ```

-Please run the lint task before commit.
+Run the lint task before you commit.

 ### Configuring the environment (optional)

 Create an .env file

 ```
-## For Sejong Testnet
+## For Sejong testnet
 REACT_APP_NETWORK_ID=83

-## For Yeouido Testnet
+## For Yeouido testnet
 REACT_APP_NETWORK_ID=3

 ## For Mainnet